coleifer/peewee/docs/peewee/cookbook.rst

     >>> Tweet.select().where(Tweet.id > 50).count()
     50

+In some cases it may be necessary to wrap your query and apply a count to the rows of the inner query (such as when using *DISTINCT* or *GROUP BY*).
+Peewee will usually do this automatically, but in some cases you may need to manually call :py:meth:`~SelectQuery.wrapped_count` instead.

 Iterating over lots of rows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+By default peewee will cache the rows returned when iterating of a :py:class:`SelectQuery`.
+This is an optimization to allow multiple iterations as well as indexing and slicing without causing additional queries.
+This caching can be problematic, however, when you plan to iterate over a large number of rows.

-To limit the amount of memory used by peewee when iterating over a lot of rows (i.e. you may be dumping data to csv), use the ``iterator()`` method on the :py:class:`QueryResultWrapper`.
-This method allows you to iterate without caching each model returned, using much less memory when iterating over large result sets:
+To reduce the amount of memory used by peewee when iterating over a query, use the :py:meth:`~SelectQuery.iterator` method.
+This method allows you to iterate without caching each model returned, using much less memory when iterating over large result sets.

 .. code-block:: python

-    # let's assume we've got 1M stat objects to dump to csv
+    # Let's assume we've got 10 million stat objects to dump to a csv file.
-    stats_qr = Stat.select().execute()
+    stats = Stat.select()

-    # our imaginary serializer class
+    # Our imaginary serializer class
     serializer = CSVSerializer()

-    # loop over all the stats and serialize
+    # Loop over all the stats and serialize.
-    for stat in stats_qr.iterator():
+    for stat in stats.iterator():
         serializer.serialize_object(stat)

-For simple queries you can see further speed improvements by using the :py:meth:`SelectQuery.naive` query method.
-See the documentation for details on this optimization.
+For simple queries you can see further speed improvements by using the :py:meth:`~SelectQuery.naive` method.
+This method speeds up the construction of peewee model instances from raw cursor data.
+See the :py:meth:`~SelectQuery.naive` documentation for more details on this optimization.

 .. code-block:: python

-    stats_query = Stat.select().naive() # note we are calling "naive()"
-    stats_qr = stats_query.execute()

-    for stat in stats_qr.iterator():
+    for stat in stats.naive().iterator():
         serializer.serialize_object(stat)

+You can also see performance improvements by using the :py:meth:`~SelectQuery.dicts` and :py:meth:`~SelectQuery.tuples` methods.

 Aggregating records
 ^^^^^^^^^^^^^^^^^^^

 Suppose you have some users and want to get a list of them along with the count of tweets in each.
-First I will show you the shortcut:
+The :py:meth:`~SelectQuery.annotate` method provides a short-hand for creating these types of queries:

 .. code-block:: python

     query = User.select().annotate(Tweet)

-This is equivalent to the following:
+The above query is equivalent to:

 .. code-block:: python

-    query = User.select(
+    query = (User
-        User, fn.Count(Tweet.id).alias('count')
-    ).join(Tweet).group_by(User)
+             .select(User, fn.Count(Tweet.id).alias('count'))
+             .join(Tweet)
+             .group_by(User))

-The resulting query will return User objects with all their normal attributes plus an additional attribute 'count' which will contain the number of tweets.
-By default it uses an inner join if the foreign key is not nullable, which means blogs without entries won't appear in the list.
+The resulting query will return *User* objects with all their normal attributes plus an additional attribute *count* which will contain the count of tweets for each user.
+By default it uses an inner join if the foreign key is not nullable, which means users without tweets won't appear in the list.
 To remedy this, manually specify the type of join to include users with 0 tweets:

 .. code-block:: python

-    query = User.select().join(Tweet, JOIN_LEFT_OUTER).annotate(Tweet)
+    query = (User
+             .select()
+             .join(Tweet, JOIN_LEFT_OUTER)
+             .annotate(Tweet))

-You can also specify a custom aggregator:
+You can also specify a custom aggregator, such as *MIN* or *MAX*:

 .. code-block:: python

-    query = User.select().annotate(Tweet, fn.Max(Tweet.created_date).alias('latest'))
+    query = (User
+             .select()
+             .annotate(
+                 Tweet,
+                 fn.Max(Tweet.created_date).alias('latest_tweet_date')))

 Let's assume you have a tagging application and want to find tags that have a certain number of related objects.
-For this example we'll use some different models in a Many-To-Many configuration:
+For this example we'll use some different models in a :ref:`many-to-many <manytomany>` configuration:

 .. code-block:: python